PharaohTools/pttest/README.md

-# Testingkamen, Pharaoh Tools
+# PTTest, Pharaoh Tools

 ## About:

 Test Configuration and Execution Automation Management by Code in PHP.
-Testingkamen is for handling test suite configuration and execution using a common set of rules across a range of tools and technologies.
+PTTest is for handling test suite configuration and execution using a common set of rules across a range of tools and technologies.
 It can be used to generate starter test suites for your applications, and automated test execution scripts within minutes.